pebblecode/pebblecode.github.io/_posts/2016-02-19-maths-and-motion.md

 But one of the great things about triangles in that they tessalate really well.
 So let's look at fitting new triangles into the gaps left there.

+A nice accident of the way that we created the triangles is that if we invert the radius, we invert the triangle, so for the second one let's do that and place it half the distance across (which we already have in the form of the radius variable).

     var triDistance = 50;